r-and-gama/rama/README.md

 setup_gama()
 ```

 and follow instructions.
-Otherwise, you can input your local path to
+Otherwise, you can input your local path to the
-install the application Gama Platform, in this case the function will
+application Gama Platform, in this case the function will not be
-not be interactive:
+interactive and will configure GAMA path for `rama`:

 ``` r
 setup_gama("path/to/gama")